libAtoms/dap/README.md

 # TODO (in expected order of implementation)
 ##    MAYBE DONE?
   - get rid of bond\_type and surface\_type, replace with direct color/material/radius arguments to bond, volume, and polyhedra commands
-  - read WAVECAR (medium - graphics easy, but need to read binary and do FFT)

 ##    STARTED
   - optimize rebuilding of scene to minimize cost, e.g. if only color changes are possible, don't recreate full objects unnecessarily (medium) [STARTED]

 ##    NOT EVEN STARTED
   - color isosurfaces by a scalar (medium)
-  - measure angle for atoms, not just bonds ? (easy)
+  - measure angle for atoms, not just bonds ? (easy, but may generate too much output - add -verbose flag?)
   - display measurements in GUI ? (medium)
   - better examples (easy)
   - slices through volumetric data (maybe also voxel visualization) (depends on vtk support)